Anyone new to the customer service landscape knows that getting a firm grip on hundreds of terms and abbreviations can be quite challenging.

 Proactive customer service is when a business takes the necessary steps to help its customers resolve issues before they occur.
 For example, communicating about the delay in delivery of a product before customers ask themselves.

-Queue or ticket queue refers to a list of support tickets, calls, chat messages, or e-mails waiting to be processed.
+Queue or ticket queue refers to a list of support tickets, help desk calls, chat messages, or e-mails waiting to be processed.

 Tickets can be re-opened when the customer encounters the same issue again or has a follow-up question or request.
 A high number of ticket reopens indicates that support agents aren’t making sure that the customer’s issue is fully solved before closing the ticket.